NASA-Openscapes/2i2cAccessPolicies/README.md

 read/write, and storage costs are relatively inexpensive compared to storing in your `$HOME` directory.
 A "bucket" is an AWS word for storage folder.

-These buckets are accessible only when you are working inside the hub; you can access them using the environment variables:
+These buckets are accessible only when you are working inside the Hub; you can access them using the environment variables:

 - `$SCRATCH_BUCKET` pointing to `s3://openscapeshub-scratch/[your-username]`